gganssle/organize-yaself/README.md

 <li><a href="http://library.seg.org/doi/abs/10.1190/segam2015-5924540.1">Zhao, et al. "Supervised and unsupervised learning: how machines can assist quantitative seismic interpretation"</a>
 </ul>

 <a href="https://codesachin.wordpress.com/2015/11/28/self-organizing-maps-with-googles-tensorflow/">Here's</a> the awesome article by Sachin Joglekar about building SOMs in <a href="https://tensorflow.org">Tensorflow</a>.
-His work is reproduced here with his permission in several of my scripts.
+His work is adapted here with his permission in several of my scripts.
 Enjoy.

 Another color clustering <a href="https://github.com/spiglerg/Kohonen_SOM_Tensorflow">example</a> by spiglerg.
 This one trains on GPU.